Make this Holy Month count through charitable acts

 Supporting charitable acts and Dubai's support groups is also one of the easiest ways for non-Muslims to partake in the spirit of the Holy Month and support their neighbours, colleagues, and communities around them.

-Other ways to get involved include exchanging Ramadan greetings with your peers, especially 'Ramadan Kareem' at the start of the month, will go a long way.
+Simply exchanging Ramadan greetings with your peers, especially 'Ramadan Kareem' at the start of the month, will go a long way.
 You can also try fasting with your Muslim colleagues or friends and break Iftar together online via video call, or donate to to the "10 million meals" initiative launched by HH Sheikh Mohammed.

 Charitable efforts are an important part of Islam, and is even more significant during Ramadan.

-Here are 8 charity projects happening this Ramadan across Dubai that you can join in with and support...
+Here are some charity projects happening this Ramadan across Dubai that you can join in with and support...

 1. Build a shoe box care package

 Most workers in the UAE live away from their families for several months at a time, and unfortunately, don't have access to basic needs that others take for granted readily available.
-For Ramadan this year, why not volunteer your time to help an organisation or school with arranging care packages for these workers?
+For Ramadan this year, why not volunteer your time to help an organisation with arranging care packages for these workers?
 Fill your shoebox care package with fresh toiletries, socks, phone credit recharge cars, snacks and bottles of water.
 Once complete, distribute your boxes to workers nearby to your home - providing you are following social distancing measures currently in place.

 2. Distribute water

 If you're unable to distribute shoebox packages, giving water is the next best thing.
 Buy a large box of local water during your next visit to your local supermarket - with your permit in hand, of course.
 On your way home, head to a construction site or an area where you know there will be lots of workers, and drop off some water.
 Take care to ensure you are following social distancing measures, and remember your mask and gloves.

 4. SMS your Iftar donation

 Dar Al Ber Society is a philanthropic and charitable organisation based in Dubai that makes donating super easy for all.
-For 2019, they have a project whereby you can SMS your donation and pay directly through your smart phone.
+For 2020, donations can be made to their Ramadan initiatives directly through your smart phone via SMS.
 Options are AED 20, AED 50, AED 100 and AED 200 or you can transfer money via other means.
-Find out more by clicking here, or start by SMS the world Iftar to 6025 to donate AED 20.
+Find out more by clicking here.